Isospectral Reductions of Non-negative Matrices: Computation methods and a new approach

 \REPEAT v_0:=v_1 \\ v_1:= A\, v_0\\ \Delta:= v_1-v_0 \\

 \UNTIL \norm{\Delta}^2 <10^{-2 p} \\

 \RETURN { v_1 } \end{pseudocode}

-The iterates $v_m:=A^m\, v_0$ converge to the fixed point $v_\ast=A\,v_\ast$ at a geometric rate dependent on the inner spectral radius of $A$, So the number of iterations needed to reach precision $10^{-p}$ is $-p\ln10/\ln\rho_i$ while each iteration takes $n^2$ operations, in total the computational cost is $-n^2p\ln10/\ln\rho_i$.
+The iterates $v_m:=A^m\, v_0$ converge to the fixed point $v_\ast=A\,v_\ast$ at a geometric rate dependent on the inner spectral radius of $A$, So the number of iterations needed to reach precision $10^{-p}$ is $-p\ln10/\ln\rho_i$ while each iteration takes $n^2$ operations.
+In total the computational cost is $-n^2p\ln10/\ln\rho_i$.
 Notice that in general, when $\rho_i(A)\ll 1 -\frac{1}{n}$, the computational cost can be of order $O(n^2)$, much better than Gaussian elimination, which is of order $O(n^3)$.
 On the other hand if $\rho_i(A)\gtrsim 1-\frac{1}{n}$ the cost rises up to at least $O(n^3)$, the same order as in Gaussian elimination.
-In fact, in this case Gauss elimination will likely generate ill conditioned matrices leading to inaccurate answers.
+In fact, in this case Gaussian elimination will likely generate ill conditioned matrices leading to inaccurate answers.

-The most used methods to approximate an eigenvector (of a general non normal matrix) seem to be iterative methods and among them variations of the Arnoldi method~\cite{Saad2011}.
-All these methods for approximating the eigenvector associated with a given eigenvalue work poorly in the presence of a small spectral gap measured from the given eigenvalue~\cite{EI1998}.
+The most used methods to approximate an eigenvector (of a general non normal matrix) are iterative methods and among them variations of the Arnoldi method~\cite{saad11}.
+All these methods for approximating the eigenvector associated with a given eigenvalue work poorly in the presence of a small spectral gap measured from the given eigenvalue~\cite{eisenstat98}.